Navigating the licenses and permits you need to open your salon can be challenging.

 What is a Cosmetology License?

-The cosmetology certificates should be clearly displayed in the salon so that both inspectors and salon clients can see them without effort.
+The cosmetology certificates should be displayed in the salon so that both inspectors and salon clients can see them without effort.

-The requirements for obtaining the license vary by state but is depended on the completion of certain hours in a cosmetology school.
-To understand the exact requirements for a license in your state you should go to the American Association of Cosmetology Schools website.
+You should visit the American Association of Cosmetology Schools website to understand the exact requirements for a license in your state.
 On the AACS website, you’ll also find training providers in your area.

 What are the Different Cosmetology Licenses?